 Another factor for higher health risk in winter is the hormonal changes that occur.
 In colder temperatures, cortisone levels drop more frequently which causes blood platelets to become sticky.
 Because of this and cold air constricting arteries and blood vessels, clots occur more easily.

 With it already being difficult to maintain body heat, activities, like shoveling the snow or exercising outside, become winter heart health hazards.
 The exercise will elevate your blood pressure, on top of them being narrowed due to the cold, and increase the risk of blood clots.

 Added holiday stress and traveling can also take a toll on heart health.
-Making sure arrangements are made, decorations are put up, hoping that your plane isn’t delayed, etc. tack on stress and increase blood pressure and lead to a higher risk of a heart attack.
+Fussing over travel, decorations, and parties tack on stress and increase blood pressure.
+This could lead to a higher risk of a heart attack.

 Overeating and drinking is a common tale during the holidays, too.
 Eating foods high in fat, salt, and cholesterol put your heart at risk.
 Excess alcohol also raises blood pressure levels.

 Hardy stated, “Many people let their health take a backseat during the winter, but it’s actually even more important to ensure your heart is healthy during the colder months.
 Try to maintain a healthy lifestyle throughout the holiday season, and talk to your primary care provider about ways to protect your heart during the colder months.”

 If you want to protect your heart against winter heart health hazards, take L-Arginine Plus daily.
 It will help increase blood flow and open up blood vessels and arteries!
 L-Arginine Plus can help you to reduce your risk of heart disease and heart attacks all year long.